※ Edited: 10/30/17 ※

 "Reminds me of this joke!"
 Murphy laughed, drawing their attention.
 "There was this farmer.
 Had the smartest pig in the world, Arnold.
 This pig could read and do math.
 Arnold was famous."
 He tried not to laugh through the story, looking at their unamused faced.
 "And then, one day, the farmer's friend, he comes over and he sees Arnold tripping around on three legs.
 And he says to the farmer, 'hey, what happened to poor Arnold?'
 And the farmer says "Smart pig like that...you don't eat him all at once!"
 Murphy gave a wheezing laugh, tickled pink at his own joke.

 Ariel waved a graceful 'presenting' hand in his direction with a tight smile.
 "The savior of the human race, everybody."
-She gave three sarcastic slow claps.
+She gave three slow claps, her sarcasm dripping with distaste.

 "Oh, what?
 Too soon?"
 He looked at the rest of them.
 "Tough crowd."
-He mumbled before Ariel pushed him off with her foot.
+He mumbled.
+Ariel pushed him off the hood with her foot.

 "We didn't start out as cannibals."